jamesshore/test-console/README.md

 * `stdout.ignoreSync`: Just like `ignore()`, but automatically restores the console when done.
 * `stdout.ignoreAsync`: Just like `ignoreSync()`, but works with async functions.

-All functions accept an optional options object as the first argument, where isTTY is the only available option. isTTY, if defined, will override the `stdout` field of the same name.
+All functions accept an optional options object as the first argument, where `isTTY` is the only available option. `isTTY`, if defined, will override the `stdout` field of the same name.

 The same API is also available on `stderr`.